-JAPANESE KNOTWEED - FREQUENTLY ASKED QUESTIONS in Ireland
+Japanese knotweed - answers to FREQUENTLY ASKED QUESTIONS in Ireland

-While these questions and answers relate to Japanese knotweed, they are also applicable to the regulated invasive species Giant knotweed (Fallopia sachalinensis), Bohemian knotweed (Fallopia x bohemica) and Himalayan knotweed (Persicaria wallichii).
+While these questions and answers relate to Japanese knotweed (Reynoutria japonica1), they are also applicable to the regulated invasive alien species Giant knotweed, Bohemian knotweed and Himalayan knotweed.

 What does Japanese knotweed look like?